eilvelia/tdl/README.md

 // If libtdjson is not present in the system search paths, the path to the
 // libtdjson shared library can be set manually, e.g.:
 //   tdl.configure({ tdjson: '/usr/local/lib/libtdjson.dylib' })
-// The library prefix can be set separate from the library name,
+// The library directory can be set separate from the library name,
 // example to search for libtdjson in the directory of the current script:
 //   tdl.configure({ libdir: __dirname })